 Keep in mind, that while pet arctic foxes do best with raw meat, some meats should be avoided.
 Meats such as beef and pork are more likely to cause gout in foxes.
 Both are fattier and cause their organs to work harder, not to mention pork can sometimes be a host to parasites that can be harmful to foxes.
 Since arctic foxes have the high uric acid levels just like red species do, feeding leaner white meats are better.
 Other meats such as rats and mice are high in retinol, so while they can be safely fed, be weary on how often or how much they are given of these meats.

 One aspect of pet fox ownership people often overlook is vet care.
-Unlike dogs and cats, a lot of vets won’t treat pet arctic foxes, or don’t know enough about arctic foxes to properly care for them.
-Because of that, it’s incredibly important to not only research ahead of time and find a knowledgeable, experienced vet; it’s also important to know the basics yourself and make sure you confirm with your vet what medications and vaccines they are giving your pet arctic fox.
-Due to arctic foxes being more sensitive to many medications compared to dogs, and fox specific vaccines not existing, it’s important to know what vaccines are safe as some modified or live vaccines can quickly become a death sentence.
+Unlike dogs and cats, a lot of vets won’t treat pet arctic foxes.
+Most don’t even know enough about arctic foxes to properly care for them.
+Because of that, not only must you research ahead of time and find a knowledgeable, experienced vet, but to know the basics yourself.
+This way, you will be able to make sure you confirm with your vet what medications and vaccines they give your pet arctic fox.
+As arctic foxes are more sensitive to many medications compared to dogs, and fox specific vaccines don’t exist, it’s important to know what vaccines are safe.
+Unfortunately, many modified or live vaccines can quickly become a death sentence.